-Generally, the maintenance period for new reserves shall be three years from receiving section 224c certification.
+Generally, the maintenance period for new reserves shall be minimum three years from receiving section 224c certification, but to be approved by Parks and Open Spaces Planning Manager.
 The maintenance required during this period shall be outlined in a Maintenance Agreement between the developer and QLDC Parks and Open Space Manager that shall be established prior to obtaining section 224c certification.
 The Maintenance Agreement shall ensure that all new reserve and road reserve areas are managed in accordance with QLDC maintenance standards.
 At a minimum, the maintenance period shall include the following requirements:

-- (a) all new assets, including irrigation, shall be kept in good working order and be free of defects or disrepair. - (b) turf, specimen trees and vegetation shall be maintained to an acceptable standard as specified by QLDC Parks and Open Space Planning team. - (c) the reserves shall be kept in a tidy condition and to not have any loose litter or collections of refuse. - (d) health and safety plans shall be provided for all contractors undertaking maintenance in the reserves or road reserves.

-7.5.1 Asset register and plans
+- (a) all new assets, including irrigation, shall be kept in good working order and be free of defects or disrepair. - (b) turf, specimen trees and vegetation shall be maintained to an acceptable standard as specified by QLDC Parks and Open Space Planning team. - (c) the reserves shall be kept in a tidy condition and to not have any loose litter or collections of refuse. - (d) health and safety plans shall be provided for all contractors undertaking maintenance in the reserves or road reserves. - 7.5.1 Asset register and plans

-At practical completion and prior to section 224c certification, all new reserve and road reserves asset information should be submitted electronically with spatial attributes as outlined in Schedule D.
+At practical completion and prior to section 224c certification, all new reserve and road reserves asset information should be submitted electronically with spatial attributes as outlined in Schedule 1D.